GNOME/libadwaita/doc/migrating-between-development-versions.md

 If you want to migrate from Libhandy 1.4 to the latest Libadwaita release, [follow this guide](migrating-libhandy-1-4-to-libadwaita.html).

-## Migrating from alpha 1 to alpha 2
+## Migrating From alpha 1 to alpha 2

 ### Adapt to view switcher API Changes